-- 1. throw, catch, stop, push or hit the ball, by using hands (open or closed), arms, head, torso, thighs, and knees; - 2. hold the ball for a maximum of 3 seconds, also when it is lying on the floor (13:1a); - 3. take a maximum of 3 steps with the ball (13:1a); one step is considered taken when: - a. a player who is standing with both feet on the floor lifts one foot and puts it down again, or moves one foot from one place to another. - b. a player is touching the floor with one foot only, catches the ball and then touches the floor with the other foot. - c. a player after a jump touches the floor with one foot only, and then hops on the same foot or touches the floor with the other foot. - d. a player after a jump touches the floor with both feet simultaneously, and then lifts one foot and puts it down again, or moves one foot from one place to another.
+- 1. throw, catch, stop, push or hit the ball, by using hands (open or closed), arms, head, torso, thighs, and knees; - 2. hold the ball for a maximum of 3 seconds, also when it is lying on the floor (13:1a); - 3. take a maximum of 3 steps with the ball (13:1a) after receiving the ball from another player or catching the ball after bouncing.
+If a player receives or catches the ball while his feet have no contact with the floor, putting one foot or both feet simultaneously down on the floor is not counted as a step.
+One step is considered taken when: - a. a player who is standing with both feet on the floor lifts one foot and puts it down again, or moves one foot from one place to another. - b. a player is touching the floor with one foot only, catches the ball and then touches the floor with the other foot. - c. a player after a jump touches the floor with one foot only, and then hops on the same foot or touches the floor with the other foot. - d. a player after a jump touches the floor with both feet simultaneously, and then lifts one foot and puts it down again, or moves one foot from one place to another.